Shair13/CharityApp/readme.md

 ![Contact Form Succes Page](images/page_contact_success.png)

-When we receive an email, we will reply as fast as it is possible!
+After we receive an email, we will reply as fast as possible!

 # Registration

-Now that you've decided to register and help someone, you can easily do it using the registration form:
+Now that you've decided to register and help someone, you can easily do it by using the registration form:

 ![Registration Form](images/form_registration.png)